-For middle and upper school students, professional dress days include fall and spring awards days and other days as approved.
-Professional dress day attire may not be worn during regular school days.
+For upper school students, professional dress days include fall and spring awards days and other days as approved.
+Professional dress day attire may not be worn during regular school days, unless otherwise approved by the division head.

 Girls

 Girls must wear a dress, a skirt and blouse, or a pants outfit.